vivienpou/react-boilerplate/docs/general/remove.md

 ### Removing offline access

-**Careful** about removing this, as there is no real downside to having your application available when the users network connection isn't perfect.
+**Careful** about removing this, as there is no real downside to having your application available when the Products network connection isn't perfect.

 To remove offline capability, delete the `offline-plugin` from the [`package.json`](../../package.json), remove the import of the plugin in